Kelmar/lepton-di/README.md

 }
 ```

-You have two choices on how to get parameters injected into these classes.
+You have three choices on how to get parameters injected into these classes.

 The first is to register them like you would with an interface.